FairwindsOps/rbac-manager/docs/aws.md

 A downside to this approach is that authorization configuration ends up getting split between AWS IAM Roles assigned to users and RBAC bindings.
 To understand what a user has access to in Kubernetes, you first have to determine what IAM roles they can assume, then what Kubernetes groups those roles map to, then what roles are bound to those Kubernetes groups.
 It can get quite complex to understand the level of access granted to your cluster.

 ## Mapping Specific Users
-An alternative approach involves mapping specific IAM users to RBAC users.
+An alternative approach involves configuring aws-iam-authenticator to map specific IAM users to RBAC users.
 The configuration looks like this.

 ```yaml
 mapUsers: